What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Methodology

 \subsection{Dataset}

-We utilized the DDO dataset~\cite{DDO} to extract \textit{belief statements} from users to evaluate the prediction capabilities of various LLMs.
-The DDO dataset contains data spanning from October 15th, 2007, to September 19th, 2018 and provides three key types of information: demographic attributes of users (e.g. age, gender, ethnicity, religious ideology, etc.), various debate topics with arguments from two opposing sides, and stance votes (either ``agree'' or ``disagree'') from observers who vote for the sides of the debates they agree with.
-This information provides the foundation for constructing the belief statements we use in our experiments.
+We use the Debate.org (DDO) dataset~\cite{DDO}, which contains data spanning from October 2007 to September 2018.
+The dataset provides three key types of information: (1) demographic attributes of users (e.g., age, gender, ethnicity, religious ideology), (2) debate topics with arguments from opposing sides, and (3) stance votes (``agree'' or ``disagree'') from users who indicate which side of the debate they support.
+We use this information to construct \emph{belief statements} for evaluating LLM prediction capabilities.